asartawi/fifa-18-task/scala-part/Readme.txt

-Spark project uploaded in this directory is run using spark-shell and was implemented to answer the following question.
+Spark project was uploaded to this directory and it was implemented to answer the following Requirements.

+Steps to run the code:

 ----- to run this code ------
 1- install java